 Step 2: Create a business plan

-A business plan helps you map out where you want to accomplish and how you expect to accomplish it.
+A business plan helps you map out what you want to accomplish and how you expect to accomplish it.
 It does not have to be complicated, but it helps get and keep you on track.
 Among other things, it should include:

 • What services you offer